News | News | Chery International - ExBulletin

 News | News | Chery International

 Chery is a Chinese automobile brand with global influence.
-Chery has established a research and development team of more than 5,500 people through five global research and development bases, and has the most powerful research and development power of engine, transmission, chassis and other leading technologies among Chinese automotive brands.
-Chery is also the first Chinese automobile company to export vehicles, CKD parts, engines and technology and vehicle manufacturing equipment to the world.
-To date, Chery has exported its vehicles to more than 80 countries and regions, and has established 10 overseas factories, more than 1,500 overseas dealers and services, with nearly 9.7 million users worldwide, ranking first in the number of cars exported. from China for 18 years in a row.
+It has five major R&D bases worldwide, with an R&D team of over 5,500 employees, and has the most powerful R&D power of key technologies such as engine, gearbox and chassis among Chinese automotive brands.
+Chery is also the first automobile enterprise in China to export complete vehicle, CKD parts, engine and vehicle manufacturing technology and equipment worldwide.
+To date, Chery products have spread to more than 80 countries and regions, and has established 10 overseas factories, more than 1,500 distributors and overseas services, with a cumulative global user of 9.7 million, ranking first in the volume of passenger car exports to China for 18 consecutive years.

 Sources